floridop/MNXB11-fairytale/fairytale.md

 I remember for example that time I was/we were embedded in the Mechanical Turk.
 So many chess matches we won!
-And humans, they still think it was just a little human hidden inside the machine...
+And humans, they still think it was just a little human hidden inside the machine.

-Or I remember that other time when...
+Or I remember that other time when I learned board game strategies to solve problems is algebra, prove theorems or even to speak English.

 We is probably a more accurate pronoun.
 What they call AI is nowadays loads of training data